 This will not define a normalized probability kernel for a general $f$.
 However, if $f$ is non-signalling then the sum $\sum_{y} f(y,w|x,w')$ does not depend on $w'$.
 Hence by fixing any $w_0 \in W$, we can prove normalization

 from the normalization of $f$. \end{example}

-In the language of \cite{Virgo2023}, we can see a non-signalling morphism as a degenerate kind of automaton whose future states don't depend on the current states.
-The causal trace takes a fixed point by re-using identical copies of states.
+In the language of \cite{Virgo2023}, we can see a non-signalling morphism as a degenerate kind of automaton whose future states do not depend on the current states.
+The causal trace takes a fixed point by reusing identical copies of states.